rd-alliance/metadata-catalog-v2/INSTALLATION.md

   - The database is implemented using [TinyDB] v4+ and [tinyrecord].
   - The subject thesaurus is converted from RDF to JSON via [RDFLib].
   - [Dulwich] is used to apply version control to the database.
+  - [GitHub-Webhook] allows the Catalog to update itself.
   - [Flask-CORS] is used to allow requests from JavaScript.

 [Python 3]: https://www.python.org/